kantselovich/terraform-configurations/README.md

 * export GOPATH=~/go/work

 Terraform environment vars
-* export TF_LOG="TRACE"   # set the amount of logging you want when running terraform
+* export TFLOG="TRACE"   # set the amount of logging you want when running terraform

 #### HowTo ####
-to create your own use a different environment buildout simply switch the link from the current "environment ->" to the environment you'd like to build out.  e.g. environment -> dev_nx1_rs
+to create your own use a different environment buildout - simply switch the link from the current "environment ->" to the environment you'd like to create.  e.g.

+environment -> dev_nx1_rs